jvm-graphics-labs/Vulkan/README.md

 A comprehensive collection of open source Kotlin examples for [Vulkan®](https://www.khronos.org/vulkan/), the new graphics and compute API from Khronos, based on the excellent examples of [Sascha Willems](https://github.com/SaschaWillems/Vulkan)

-Notes:

-This suite uses [VK²](https://github.com/kotlin-graphics/vkk) in combination with [AppBuffer](https://github.com/kotlin-graphics/appBuffer) in order to easier and push tedious code behind the curtains without any significant overhead (in `inline` we trust).
-The idea is pretty simple, a buffer (64k at the moment) gets allocated for the whole time and used as a pool memory for once-time frequent allocations, by moving the pointer for the requested amount of memory.

-No manual management, no stack pushes and pops.
-Dead simple.
-And also faster, because you don't have any additional overhead given by continuous memory `malloc`s/`calloc`s or Thread Local Store lookups (which can easily add up in hot loops).

-At the begin of every frame, the pointer gets reset to the initial position and the whole buffer gets zeroed/cleared.

 The expressiveness of Kotlin meets the power of Vulkan.

 ## Examples